9 Common Obsessions and Compulsions Associated with Obsessive Compulsive Disorder

 Counting - Some people count as they go about daily activities.
 For example, you might count how many steps from your desk to your car.
 You might find that you must always end on an even number and be concerned something bad is going to happen if you end on an odd number.
 You might take smaller steps or take a few extra steps to be sure you get to your car with an even number of steps.

 Sexual thoughts - People with OCD often have intrusive sexual thoughts.
-They might imagine themselves being sexually inappropriate with coworkers, neighbors or people on the street.
-They might have a fleeting thought about someone of the same sex and worry excessively that they are gay (or vice-versa.)
+They might imagine themselves being sexually inappropriate with co-workers, neighbors, or people on the street.
+They might have thoughts about someone of the same sex and worry excessively that they are gay (or vice-versa.)
 They might worry that they are going to sexually molest a child.
 As with other types of intrusive thoughts, the thought becomes stuck in a loop.

 "What is Obsessive-Compulsive Disorder (OCD)?
 Date Unknown, Staff Writer, National Institute of Mental Health

 "What You Need to Know About Obsessive Compulsive Disorder," Date Unknown, Staff Writer, International OCD Foundation